St. John the Divine Episcopal Church Burlington, Wisconsin

 We encourage all to sing!

-When we sing together, we sing better than any of us can sing alone.
+When we sing together, we sing better than any of us alone.

-Our main instrument is the organ, and we use it to support our singing and supply other music in our service.
+To support our singing, we use an organ.
+We also use it to supply other music in our service.

 Our latest services videos and podcasts!